wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

-   as suggested by Marc Lampo.
+   issues raised by Antoin Verschuren and Patrik Wallstrom, by adding a new section "Intentionally Broken Domains" and added two related references.
+Added text to address the need for manual investigation, as suggested by Patrik Falstrom.
+Added a suggestion on notification as suggested by Marc Lampo.
 Made several additions and changes suggested by Ralf Weber, Wes Hardaker, Nick Weaver, Tony Finch, Shane Kerr, Joe Abley, Murray Kucherawy, Olafur Gudmundsson.